khosronz/SLWMP-Centos/README.md

   - CentOS: Remi's RPM repository (https://rpms.remirepo.net)
 - MariaDB (original repository by the MariaDB developers)

-After the installer is finished, CentOS user have to restart there system!
+After the installer is finished, CentOS user have to restart there system, because SELinux will be disabled during the installation.
 Also save your MySQL root password on a secure place!
 You will see the password at the end of the installation.

 If something goes wrong there is an installer log available at /tmp/slemp_install.txt